Banksy Mural Wiped Out in Kent Farmhouse Demolition

-A silhouette of a boy and his cat was painted on a bricked-up window, with two sheets of corrugated iron serving as curtains to frame the image.
+The artwork featured a haunting silhouette of a boy and his cat, cleverly painted on a bricked-up window framed with sheets of corrugated iron acting as curtains.
+The scene captured hearts — but not for long.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.